carloshad/hello-world/GitHub Flavored Markdown.md

 Typing an @ symbol, followed by a username, will notify that person to come and view the comment.
 This is called an “@mention”, because you’re mentioning the individual.
 You can also @mention teams within an organization.

 @carloshad

+#### Automatic linking for URLs

+Any URL (like http://www.github.com/) will be automatically converted into a clickable link.